 - Be available full-time to pursue the course or program without interruption, and be physically and mentally able to participate in the entire program.

-- Have a partial other scholarship or other financial means.
+- Have a partial other scholarship or other financial means adding to the partial scholarship from KIT Scholarship to be able to cover all costs.

 Amount of the scholarship